Chevuu/HornSAT/README.md

 This will generate 100 CNF files with varying Horn-clause fractions in the `generated_instances` folder, based of of the `base.cnf` instance.

+## Research Data

+Inside our paper **Feature-Driven SAT Instance Generation**, three sets of instances are mentioned in Section 7.
+These sets ca be found in ./instances folder.
+In it are 3-CNF instances with 400 clauses and 90 variables, 100 vraibles and 110 variables respectively.

 ## Citing

 ```